simsong/drb_rounder/README.md

 The program is designed to be easy to use.
 Specifically:

-1. Input is accpeted in a wide variety of formats.
+1. Input is accepted in a wide variety of formats.
 2. Data output is in the same format as the input.
 3. In addition to the data output, the program produces a report of what numbers were rounded and which were left as-is.
 4. The program can be imported as a module in other python programs, allowing the rules to be applied directly by the researcher in another Python program.